electionscience/approval.vote-legacy/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: page
 ---
+# What is Approval Voting?

-Approval voting is the simplest voting system that properly resolves the "spoiler effect" of third party candidates.
-It allows for a fairer, easier way to pick the ideal representatitive for a population.
-It allows voters vote their minds, without having to worry about being strategic.
+Approval voting is a simplest voting system that eliminates the "spoiler effect" of third party candidates.
+It allows for a fairer, easier way to pick the best representative.

-Imagine if the 2016 Ballot looked like this:
+Imagine if the 2016 Presidential Ballot looked like this:

 <div>
 <p>